Hierarchical Reinforcement Learning for Cooperative Air-Ground Delivery in Urban System: Experiments

 \subsubsection{Effects of Reward Mechanisms.}

-We investigate our reward design by conducting ablation studies on two key components: \begin{itemize}[leftmargin=*] \item \textbf{Intrinsic Reward (w/o IR)}: This variant removes the intrinsic reward mechanism, forcing both the Manager and Workers to optimize the same unified global reward.
+We investigate our reward design by conducting ablation studies on two key components: \begin{itemize}[leftmargin=*] \item \textbf{Intrinsic Reward (w/o IR)}: This variant removes the intrinsic reward mechanism, forcing both the high-level Manager and the low-level Workers to optimize their policies based solely on the same unified global reward.
 As shown in \textbf{Fig.~\ref{fig:ablation}}, the absence of IR leads to a noticeable performance drop.
-This decoupling ensures that the low-level policy can be optimized efficiently with dense feedback, while the high-level Manager focuses on long-term global objectives. \item \textbf{Reward Shaping (w/o RS)}: The mechanism designed to guide agents in the sparse-reward environment.
-As shown in \textbf{Fig.~\ref{fig:ablation}}, removing reward shaping results in the lowest performance among reward-related variants.
-This demonstrates its contribution to preventing agents from getting stuck in suboptimal policies due to the lack of immediate guidance. \end{itemize}
+This decline highlights the impact of the credit assignment problem in large-scale scheduling.
+Without intrinsic rewards, individual Workers cannot easily isolate their specific contributions to the global outcome, resulting in noisy gradient updates. \item \textbf{Reward Shaping (w/o RS)}: This mechanism is designed to guide agents through the highly sparse-reward environment, where positive feedback is delayed until the final completion of the long-horizon objective.
+As shown in \textbf{Fig.~\ref{fig:ablation}}, removing reward shaping results in the lowest performance among all reward-related variants.
+This clearly demonstrates the contribution of reward shaping in providing continuous and dense gradient signals, thereby preventing agents from collapsing into local optima due to the lack of step-by-step guidance. \end{itemize}